-Train employees on security: Draft a written security policy about how to protect data and make sure that your team reads and understands it.
-As an example, it should caution team members not to open suspicious email that contains attachments or click on links in emails when they don’t know the sender.
+Train employees on security: Draft a written security policy about protecting data and making sure that your team reads and understands it.
+For example, it should caution team members not to open the suspicious email that contains attachments or click on links in emails when they don’t know the sender.

 Cybercriminals are getting more aggressive about trying to access small business data.
 Don’t lend them a hand with lax cybersecurity.